 - Comprehensive collections of historical legal documents and publications from Haiti and Cuba

-Content planned for 2014-2017
+Content plan for 2020-2023

-Listings of recent titles added to LLMC-Digital.
+Listings of recent titles added to LLMC Digital.

-Comparative assessments of the LLMC-Digital database from CRL:
+Comparative assessments of the LLMC Digital database from CRL:

 - Review of HeinOnline